Estuary

 Blog Post Image

 Singer is an open-source ETL framework that simplifies data integration by using a standardized format for writing scripts to extract data from sources (known as "taps") and load it into destinations (called "targets").
-It’s particularly popular among developers and data engineers who need a flexible, customizable solution for data pipeline creation.
+It’s particularly popular among developers and data engineers who need a flexible, customizable solution for creating data pipelines.

 Pros